KonradWasikiewicz/Backtester_app/docs/technical_specification.md

 ## 7. Known Issues and Technical Limitations

 ### 7.1 Dash Callback Issues
-The application currently uses advanced monkey-patching techniques to solve problems with duplicate callbacks.
-This is a temporary solution that should be replaced with a more elegant approach in future versions.
+- **Previous Issue (Resolved/Mitigated):** The application previously used advanced monkey-patching techniques to solve problems with duplicate callbacks.
+- **Current Approach:** The refactoring to use `dcc.Store` for managing the backtest results state has simplified the callback structure for the results section, reducing the complexity and potential for duplicate output issues in that area.
+While this specific issue is largely addressed for results display, careful callback design remains important throughout the application.

 ### 7.2 Backtest Performance
 For large datasets or complex strategies, backtest execution time can be long.
 Optimization for performance is necessary, potentially using parallel processing.

-### 7.3 Table Format
-There are issues with data formatting in Dash tables, especially for percentages.
-A workaround via runtime patch has been applied.

-## 8. Technical Development Plan

-### 8.1 UI Refactoring
-Migration from Dash to pure React is planned to increase UI flexibility and performance.

-### 8.2 Performance Optimization
-- Implementation of parallel processing for backtests
-- Optimization of strategy algorithms

-### 8.3 Feature Expansion
-- Adding strategy parameter optimization
-- Implementing machine learning for market prediction
-- Integration with broker APIs for algorithmic trading

----

-*Document created: 2025-04-10*
-*Last update: 2025-04-24*
-*Documentation version: 1.2*
+*Documentation version: 1.3*